 - 3.1 The modified services and procedures detailed in this sub-section are applicable to:

 - a.
 All state aircraft (ADF); and

 - b.
-Locally based approved civilian aircraft belonging to the following operators:
+Civilian aircraft belonging to the following operators:

 - iii.
 Air Affairs,

 - iv.
 Raytheon,

 - v.
 CHC, and

 - vi.
 Skytraders, and

 - vii.
 Toll.

-3.2 These procedures do not apply to the non-participants listed below who are to be provided a normal Class C separation service within R421AB.
+- 3.2 These procedures do not apply to the below aircraft, which are to be provided Class C separation within R421AB.

 - a.
 Heavy fixed wing IFR aircraft during departure and approach flight phase below 10,000FT

 - b.
 Non-approved civilian aircraft

 - c.
 Non-approved foreign military aircraft.